SSE Event Bus & Backpressure

 - Mark

-sub.evicted = true. - Construct
+sub.evicted = true. - Build eviction data, emit

 sub.dispose()— removes fromsubsand detaches theAbortSignallistener; without this cleanup, stalled consumers’ closures remain live untilAbortSignalgarbage collection.